 What do x-rays and Infrared thermography reveal in a painting?
-Basically, all that exists within, and beneath the top layer of paint.
+All that exists beneath the top layer of paint.

-We are aware that Vincent painted over several of his paintings, and this was largely due to lack of funds.
-In fact, when the Van Gogh museum in Amsterdam X-rayed 130 of Vincent’s paintings – they determined that 15% of said works had been painted over.
+We know that Vincent painted over several of his paintings, primarily due to a lack of funds.
+When the Van Gogh museum in Amsterdam x-rayed 130 of Vincent’s paintings – they determined that 15% of said works had been painted over.

 Still life with two sunflowers (F 376 JH 1331) is painted over a portrait of a man wearing a straw hat.
 (Most likely a self-portrait).